konacurrents/SemanticMarkerAPI/README.md

 web calls embodied in the following web page code (and available at [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.

+These messages are run through the MQTT publish/subscribe system described later.

 These fit an overall cloud and device interaction Semantic Marker architecture shown here
 ![SemanticMarkerAPIMessages](images/SemanticMarkerAPIMessages.png)